 In this review of the OHTSU FP0612 A/S, I took the tires for a lengthy test drive to find out if the tires can perform as advertised given the affordable price.
 I am also aware that various testers from other tire review sites are in awe of the OTHSU FP0612 A/S. Let’s see if I share the same sentiments with my other colleagues in the business.

 OHTSU FP0612 A/S Features

 The OTSU FP0612 A/S is constructed with an all-season tread compound to provide better traction and grip on both wet and dry roads.

 The tire is also equipped with variable shoulder tread blocks that improves handling and cornering while reducing road noise.
 It is available from 14” to 18”.

+This might sound a bit unbelievable, but the OHTSU FP0612 A/S tires also felt remarkable in the wet.
+Braking and acceleration felt confident as the tires mustered the courage to find tons of grip even on slippery wet asphalt.
 There’s one minor caveat: the steering felt a bit looser in the wet.
 I think if the tires were fitted with a solid and wider center groove, it could have been a whole different story altogether.

+I didn’t get the chance to test the tires in the snow due to time constraints.
+However, the owner of my test vehicle was more than willing to chalk up a couple of stories about driving on snow and ice.
 He told me the OHTSU FP0612 A/S tires were great on very light snow, but you can expect things to change if you attempt to drive over ice or hard-packed snow.

+My test vehicle was riding on lowering springs so it is a bit hard to judge the tires based on comfort.
+However, the tires felt taut and forgiving when driven on smooth highways.
 Things will start to jiggle up a bit if you drive over rough patches of tarmac or potholes, but the tires were basically refined despite the sporting apprehensions.